umee-network/umee/docs/design_docs/011-historacle-pricing.md

 We define two epoch periods, during which additional computation will be performed:

 - `Historic Stamp Period`: will determine how often exchange rates are stamped & stored, until the `Maximum Price Stamps` is met.
-- `Median Stamp Period`: will determine how often the Median and the `Standard Deviation around the Median` are calculated, which will also be stored in the state machine.
+- `Median Stamp Period`: will determine how often the Median and the Standard Deviations around the Median are calculated, which will also be stored in the state machine.

 ### Maximums